oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Provisional registration?
 No

 <br/>
-To indicate that the content is a Fnord:
+To indicate that the content is an SD-JWT-KB:

 * Type name: application
-* Subtype name: fnord
+* Subtype name: sd-jwt-kb
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: binary; application/fnord values are a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') or tilde ('~') characters.
+* Encoding considerations: binary; application/sd-jwt-kb values are a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') or tilde ('~') characters.
 * Security considerations: See the Security Considerations section of [[ this specification ]], [@!RFC7519], and [@RFC8725].
 * Interoperability considerations: n/a
 * Published specification: [[ this specification ]]